โœ๏ธIntro to Christianity

 4. Which creed ties correct doctrinal belief to salvation, and why might this claim be considered controversial?

 5. Explain why the Chalcedonian Definition uses four negative statements ("without confusion, without change, without division, without separation") rather than positive definitions.
-What heresies was it trying to exclude?
+What specific heresies does each pair of negatives exclude?